duke-alibubu/OpenGL_Learning/README.md

 - Index Buffer:
 Allow us to use existing vertices.

+Later should use index buffer & glDrawElements often, rather than glDrawArrays.

 - EVERY BUFFER HAS TO BE MADE UP OF UNSIGNED INT, NOT INT

+-----------------------------ERROR CHECKING IN OPENGL-----------------------------------------------------------------------

+2 main ways to check error in OpenGL :
+- glGetError(): A callable function.
+However, this func. is only able to return a "flag" of the most recent error --> In case off multiple errors, have to call it multiple times.
+If more than one flag has recorded an error, glGetError() returns and clears an arbitrary error flag value.
+Thus, glGetError() should always be called in a loop, until it returns GL_NO_ERROR, if all error flags are to be reset.

+This function should return an error code in int --> E.g; 1280.
+Actual error code in the header files is in hexadecimal: So, 1280 -> 0x0500.
+Search for the error code in the header file <glew.h>.
+- glDebugMessageCallback() : A new func only in GL 4.3 and above, but is generally better.